Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Desember 2024 01.31.56 UTC
+- WIB: Selasa, 24 Desember 2024 02.18.13 UTC
-- WITA: Selasa, 24 Desember 2024 02.31.56 UTC
+- WITA: Selasa, 24 Desember 2024 03.18.13 UTC
-- WIT: Selasa, 24 Desember 2024 03.31.56 UTC
+- WIT: Selasa, 24 Desember 2024 04.18.13 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational